BaseCommand

 Use parseAsync instead of parse if any of your action handlers are async.

-is the script being run, with user arguments after that'electron'
+- 'node': default,- argv[0]is the application and- argv[1]is the script being run, with user arguments after that

-varies depending on whether the electron application is packaged'user'
+- 'electron':- argv[0]is the application and- argv[1]varies depending on whether the electron application is packaged

 Parameters